-To address some of the concerns about the use of automated employment decision tools (AEDTs) in making employment decisions, the New York City Council has taken decisive action and passed legislation that mandates bias audits of these tools.
-Originally due to come into effect on 1st January 2023, the enforcement date for Local Law 144 has now been pushed back to 15th April 2023 due to the high volume of comments received during the public hearing on the Department of Consumer and Worker Protection’s (DCWP) proposed rules to clarify the requirements of the legislation.
-Following this first hearing, DCWP has published an update to their proposed rules and will be holding a second hearing.
+To address some of the concerns about the use of automated employment decision tools (AEDTs) in making employment decisions, particularly in relation to the risk of discriminatory outcomes, the New York City Council has taken decisive action and passed legislation that mandates bias audits of these tools.
+With the original legislation due to take effect on 1 January 2023, enforcement was initially delayed to 15 April 2023 due to the high volume of comments received during the first public hearing on the Department of Consumer and Worker Protection’s (DCWP’s) proposed rules.
+Following the proposal of a second version of the proposed rules and accordingly held a second public hearing, the DCWP released the final version of its adopted rules and announced a final enforcement date of 5 July 2023.
+At the end of June, a few business days before the final enforcement of the rules, the DCWP published FAQS to provide additional clarifications to the law, along with slides from roundtables it held with business advocates/employers, civil/worker rights advocates, and industry stakeholders at the end of May.

-In this blog post, we outline the 10 key things you need to know about this legislation and the proposed and updated rules.
+In this blog post, we outline the 10 key things you need to know about the NYC bias audit law and the proposed, updated, and adopted rules, as well as clarifications from the FAQs.

 An impartial evaluation of an automated employment decision tool carried out by an independent auditor that should include (but is not limited to) assessing for disparate impact against category 1 protected characteristics (race/ethnicity and sex/gender at minimum).
 Employers must provide a summary of this audit on their website if using automated employment decision tools to assess candidates residing in New York City and must inform them of the key features of the automated tool before using it.